-Human Rights Activist, Author, former UN Special Ambassador, Goodwill Ambassador in the fight against FGM, Supermodel
+Human Rights Activist, Author, former UN Special Ambassador, former Supermodel

 Greeting by Waris Dirie

-“I am very honoured to be this year’s International Student Week in Illemnau 2019 patron.
+“I am very honoured to be the patron of the International Student Week in Ilmenau 2019.
 I believe that especially in times like these it is very important for young and old to come together and discuss and exchange traditions.
 So many cultures and traditions, so special to each of us, should be shared with everyone to make the world a better place.
-At the same time we must be aware that harmful practices cannot be coverd under the guise of tradition and must be reflected in an open discourse.”
+At the same time, we must be aware that harmful practices cannot be covered under the guise of tradition and must be reflected in an open discourse.”

 Greeting by the Rector of Technische Universität Ilmenau Prof. Peter Scharff